-The Social Security Administration has two programs that can provide cash assistance to people with disabilities.
+The Social Security Administration has 2 programs that can provide cash assistance to people with disabilities.

 - Social Security Disability Insurance (SSDI) is based on work history.
 It is for people who have paid into the system, but who are no longer able to work due to disability.